-- Increasingly IVF and IVM will become common. - Once these are accepted, then PGD (pre-implantation genetic diagnosis) is not far behind - indeed it is already present. - This is genetic selection of embryos and, of course, involves discarding surplus embryos. - The first issue is whether an embryo is a person.
-Here, again, there is no agreement: - Today Catholics hold that from the moment of conception it MAY be a person so killing embryos runs the risk of homicide. - Many Protestants consider an embryo to be a potential person but not a full person until some later stage. - See: Vardy.
-Peter.
-2011.
-BIOETHICS, SEXUAL ETHICS AND ENVIRONMENTAL ETHICS CONSIDERED USING A CHRISTIAN FRAMEWORK.
-From: http://oxleylearning.org/wp-content/blogs.dir/10/files/2012/05/Christian-Ethics-Powerpoints.pptx
+- Increasingly IVF and IVM will become common. - Once these are accepted, then PGD (pre-implantation genetic diagnosis) is not far behind indeed it is already present. - This is genetic selection of embryos and, of course, involves discarding surplus embryos. - The first issue is whether an embryo is a person.
+Here, again, there is no agreement: - Catholics used to hold that God implanted a soul into each individual at 40 days after conception for boys and 90 days for girls (in Islam ensoulment is held to occur at either 100 or 120 days).
+Catholics, however, no longer hold this. - Today Catholics hold that from the moment of conception it MAY be a person so killing embryos runs the risk of homicide. - Many Protestants consider an embryo to be a potential person but not a full person until some later stage.